 Please bring conservative, modest clothing to wear while in Kenya.
 Sleeveless shirts/tanks, running shorts will not be appropriate outside the ministry center.
 Shoulders and Knees should be covered by both men and women.
 Pants should be worn on work days.
 Long skirts are appropriate for Sunday/evenings for women.
 Bring layers as evenings can be cool.

 SWOK is experienced at hosting mission groups and they do their best to make wise choices for your in-country travel.
-We will travel in groups and stay away from areas of known dangers.
-No travel is risk-free.
+We will travel in groups and stay away from areas of known danger.
+No travel is totally risk-free, though, even in the US.
 You may check the US State Department website (www.travel.state.gov) for any current travel advisories.
 At no time, should anyone leave the group, especially while in Nairobi.

 We will have the opportunity to visit a local animal sanctuary or nature preserve during the trip.
 You will not leave Africa without experiencing the beauty of its culture, plants and majestic animals.